nus-cs2103-AY2223S1/tp/docs/ug-pages/viewing-residents.md

 Examples **(sequential)**:

 - `showonly n p e` on a full table returns a table with only the *name*, *phone* and *email* columns shown.
-- Calling `showonly r g h` on the table in the previous point is **invalid** as the *room*, *gender* and *house* columns are not shown in the present table.
+- Calling `showonly r g h` on the table from the previous point is **invalid** as the *room*, *gender* and *house* columns are not shown in the present table.
 - However, calling `showonly n e` on said table is **valid**, and will return a table with only the *name* and *email* columns shown.

 Note:

 - Like in `list`, each column to be shown should be entered as a single letter that corresponds to the first letter of the column to be shown.
 - The relative order of each letter does not matter, and the letters can be in either upper or lower case.
-Duplicate fields are ignored.
+Duplicate letters are ignored.
+- Similarly, letters *must* be separated by a single whitespace.
-- Similarly, only valid letters can be specified, and there needs to be at least one column shown in the table at all times!
+- Only valid letters can be specified, and there needs to be at least one column shown in the table at all times.
 - You can always `reset` the table to the full, default view at any time!

-- *(For advanced users!)* Notice that `showonly`, unlike `list /i`, is dependent on the state of the current table.
+*(For advanced users!)* Notice that `showonly`, unlike `list /i`, is dependent on the state of the current table.
 Hence, some calls to `showonly` may be invalid if the specified columns are not present in the current table view.

 ---